CoinOpLLC/mule/BookOfBooks.md

     object GavcTrasowiha extends Contract // == zero, of course
     ```

+### Numéraire: the units of account

+`Numéraire` is formal finance term which, contrary to what an understandably naive anglophone might think, signifies the **denominator** (not numerator) for `Contract`s and `transaction`s.

+There are exactly two ways we can "settle the bill", so to speak: `InCoin`, and `InKind`.

+The application level is where we declare the policy decisions about details associated with both modes.

+#### InCoin: Money and Currency

+`Money` has the following properties of interest in this model:
+ - Money is an amount denominated in a `Currency`
+ - Money is **fungable**
+ - Money is **self-pricing** (within its denomination)

+So called "ready funds" such as bank account balances are a kind of `capital.Instrument`.

+#### InKind: other things we can receive in consideration

+In fact, an `Instrument` can encapsulate any contract - contracts for frozen pork bellies, for instance.
+A mundane, technical, and cynical usage is an offer to retire debt with more debt.
+These offers are often taken.

+### Contract DSL

-This is the DSL for contract specification, representation and evaluation, capturing the operational semantics of contract performance.
+What follows is a brief description of the `DSL` for contract specification, representation and evaluation, capturing the operational semantics of contract performance.

-### Observables and oracles

-TODO: investigate potential for DeFi integration (which seems high)

-### Primitives
+#### Primitives

 ```scala
    /** Party immediately acquires one unit of `Numéraire` from counterparty. */